Canon 100D vs 5D

 Studio photographers will appreciate that the Canon 5D (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 100D and the 5D have been discontinued, but can regularly be found used on eBay.
 The 5D was replaced by the Canon 5D Mark II, while the 100D was followed by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 100D vs 5D